The Advanced Industry Investment Tax Credit

 Current Program Status

-- Must have HQ in Colorado or 50% of employees
+- Business must be headquartered in Colorado or have at least 50% of employees in the State

-- Has been operating and generating revenue for less than 5 years
+- Operating and Generating Revenue for less than 5 years

 - Advanced Manufacturing

 - Energy and Natural Resources

 - Infrastructure Engineering